Melrose Avenue: Melrose Place

-North of the intersection with La Cienega Boulevard is Melrose Place, a branch of the main avenue made famous thanks to the soap opera of the same name.
-In reality, Melrose Place features no residences and has historically been home to antique shops, boutiques and salons.
+Near its intersection with La Cienega Boulevard is Melrose Place, a branch of the main avenue made famous thanks to the soap opera of the same name.
+In reality, Melrose Place features no residences and has, historically, been home to antique shops, smaller boutiques, and hair and nail salons.
+Melrose Place runs entirely within the Los Angeles city limits, just outside of the West Hollywood city limits.

 La Cienega Design Quarter

 The area of Melrose Avenue that intersects La Cienega Boulevard and its satellite streets is part of the La Cienega Design Quarter.
-Its shops and galleries house many antiques, furniture, rugs, accessories and art.
+Its businesses feature many antique and furniture stores, rug sellers, accessories and artisans.